-Whether your customers often purchase by phone or you’re just trying to provide more information about your business, adding a phone number (i.e., a call extension) to your Google Ads campaigns may be an effective way to drive leads and conversions.
+Whether your customers primarily purchase by phone or you’re simply trying to strengthen your business’s online profile, adding a phone number (i.e., a call extension) to your Google Ads campaigns may be an effective way to drive leads and conversions.

 How do extensions drive leads and conversions?

-To review what’s going on behind-the-scenes, Google Ads runs an auction each time a user searches on Google to determine which ads to show.
+First, let’s review what’s going on behind the scenes: Google Ads runs an auction each time a user searches on Google to determine which ads to show.
 This auction takes into account three main ad components (expected CTR, ad relevance and landing page experience), as well as the strength of the bid, to identify the ad that will be most interesting for the user based on their search term.
-There are lots of adjustments you can make to improve these components and achieve a better ad rank; featuring ad extensions happens to be one of those adjustments.
+There are quite a few adjustments you can make to improve these components and achieve a better ad rank; featuring ad extensions happens to be one of those adjustments.

 Ad extensions come in all shapes and sizes, but the one we’d like to focus on today is the call extension — and we’ll show you what to do with the data, too!

 Alright, so how do I add a call extension?

 Call extensions can be featured on search ads at the account, campaign or ad group level.
 When you pick a campaign from the navigation panel, choose “Ads & extensions” on the page menu; from there, you can navigate to “Extensions” and find a list of all extensions in the selected campaign.
 You can add a new extension by clicking that fun little blue button with a plus sign.

 One notable feature you’ll see while creating a call extension is extension scheduling, located in the advanced options of the “Add call extension” window; this allows you to choose specific time frames in which you’d like your ad to run.
 Especially for physical stores with limited operating hours, scheduling a call extension can be a great way to encourage phone traffic when there is someone available to help.